chozabu/VoteSite/README.txt

 Licence:
-This project is licenced under the GPL
+This project is licenced under the AGPL